-About an hour north of Galway, the old luxury country house from the 19th century is nestled to a bleak wind and rainswept mountain range braving the elements after their long way across the Atlantic Ocean.
-Set up by the Marquis of Sligo as a hunting and fishing lodge at the foothills of the Mweelreah, Co.
-Mayo’s highest mountain, Delphi Lodge resembles a green oasis with its big rhododendrons and beautiful garden standing out against the treeless mountain ridge.
+About an hour north of Galway, the old luxury country house from the 19th century is nestled to a bleak wind and rainswept mountain range.
+It braves the elements after their long way across the Atlantic Ocean.
+The Marquis of Sligo set it up as a hunting and fishing lodge at the foothills of the Mweelreah, Co.
+Mayo’s highest mountain.
+Delphi Lodge resembles a green oasis with its big rhododendrons and beautiful garden standing out against the treeless mountain ridge.

 Finlough is the most productive of the lakes where fishing is traditionally done from the boat with an experienced gillie.
 Doolough and Glenullin are wild, untouched waters, flanked by impressive mountains, that offer a good chance for a sea trout.
 The common method to fish for salmon is classic drift fishing using up to three flies with a point fly and two dropper flies.

 They average between 6 and 15 lbs with the 20 lbs barrier having been broken on a few occasions.
 The grilse, that make up the summer run at Delphi Lodge, start running from the month of July and are smaller in size, weighing in between around 5 to 8 pounds, however larger in number.

 Salmon fishing on the Western coast of Ireland can be a wearisome matter but to catch an Atlantic salmon after many hours on the water remains one of the best experiences for many anglers.
 Luckily the old country house is the perfect place to relax and recharge after a lot of hours on the water.
 A drink in front of the lodge overlooking Finlough or in front of the fireplace when the weather is bad makes you feel at home rather than in a hotel – a fact that the team at Delphi Lodge takes great pride in.